garrandall/popular-music-data/tracks/it-will-rain-bruno-mars.md

 I'll never be your mother's favorite
 Your daddy can't even look me in the eye
-Ooh, if I was in their shoes, I'd be doing the same thing Saying, "There goes my little girl
+Oh, if I was in their shoes, I'd be doing the same thing Saying, "There goes my little girl
 Walking with that troublesome guy"
-But they're just afraid of something they can't understand Ooh, but little darling watch me change their minds Yeah, for you I'll try, I'll try, I'll try, I'll try And pick up these broken pieces till I'm bleeding
+But they're just afraid of something they can't understand Oh, but little darling watch me change their minds Yeah, for you I'll try, I'll try, I'll try, I'll try And pick up these broken pieces till I'm bleeding
 If that'll make you mine